Confessions of an Accidental C.E.O.

 The benefits have been tremendous, if only in editorial support.
 The book needed work.
 The manuscript came back covered with yellow sticky notes on each page, topped with a two-word cover letter from the editor that simply said, “Don’t faint!”

 It took me nearly two months to be emotionally able to open the box again and look at the 400-plus pages, each of which needed significant revision.
 (None of the sticky notes commented on what a great writer I was.)
-I was only able to do so by convincing myself that their comments were simply the impetus and guidance by which I was going to make this very worthwhile mess into a real, much improved, grown-up-looking product.
+I was only able to do so by convincing myself that their comments were simply the guidance by which I was going to make this very worthwhile mess into a real, much-improved, grown-up-looking product.

 Their input and resources brought about a book that was far more attractive, both in what it says and how it looks, than anything I did or could have afforded to do on my own.
 They retitled the book Being a Successful Teacher to reach a broader audience than the prior reference to beginning teachers invited.
 And they’ve been far better at reaching the market than I’ve been.
-Finally, turning over the production aspect—not to mention storage—has left me free to do what I do best (and love most), writing and speaking.
+Finally, turning over the production aspect has left me free to do what I do best (and love most): writing and speaking.

 Since the mid-eighties, I sold Parents in a Pressure Cooker to a second publisher and wrote another book, 21st Century Discipline, for a third.
 I co-published four books with other authors (with their money and my advice, editorial input, production, and distribution) which worked out pretty well for all concerned.
 Although a creative way to build the business back in the beginning, I’ve since quit accepting manuscripts as I barely have time to read them, much less turn them into books.